omni/tokenbridge-contracts/README.md

 ## Usage

-There are two ways to deploy contracts: one option is to install and use NodeJS directly on the system, another way is for those systems where it is more preferable to use NodeJS in the docker environment.
+There are two ways to deploy contracts:
+* install and use NodeJS
+* use Docker to deploy

 ### Deployment with NodeJS